RuMaxwell/WasmInstCheatSheet/README.md

 }
 ```

-The `instructions` variable contains the instruction definitions.
-From there we
+The `instructions` object houses the definition for the `i32.const` instruction
-know about the `i32.const` instruction from the path to the method
-`instructions.i32.const`.
-This method has several significant parts:
+at `instructions.i32.const`.
+It includes the following components:

-- The documentation comments between `/**` and `*/`;
+- Documentation comments (between `/**` and `*/`)
-- The name, which is `const`;
-- The parameter list: `(x: u32)`;
-- The return type: `: i32`;
+- Name (`const`)
+- Parameter list (`(x: i32)`)
+- Return type (`: i32`)
-- The body: `{ return x }`.
+- Body (pseudocode): `{ return x }`

-The documentation comments provide the opcode of the instruction (the code of
+The documentation comments provide the opcode (binary representation) of the
-the instruction in the binary format), i.e. `0x41`, and describe that the
-instruction pushes an instant number to the stack.
+instruction (in this case, `0x41`) and explaining that it pushes an instant

-> An instant number is a value directly provided with the instruction, instead
+value to the stack.

+> Instant values are explicitly specified within the instruction rather than
-> of popped from the stack.
+> being taken from the stack.

-The parameter list declares all input values that the instruction requires.
-For
+The parameter list defines the single input required by the instruction, namely
-`i32.const`, an `u32` parameter `x` is declared.
-From its name, we know that it
-is an instant number instead of stack value, because its name is not of a
-certain form (we will cover that later).
-Because it is an instant number, we
-must provide it with the instruction, e.g. `i32.const 0`.
-From the documentation
+an 32-bit integer (`i32`) `x` (which serves as an instant value).

+The return type specifies the data type of the single value produced (a 32-bit
+integer, `i32`).
+If the return type is an array, the values are pushed one by
-comments, we know that this is the number pushed to the stack.
+one to the stack.

-The return type declares all output values that the instruction will produce.
-If
-it is an array (like `[u32, u32]`), it means that the instruction produces
-multiple outputs.
-In this case, the `i32.const` instruction only produces one
-`u32` value, so after its execution, a new `u32` value will be pushed to the
-stack.

-The body contains pseudo code that indicates how this instruction runs.
-In this
-case, it is simply returning the input value, which verifies the description in
-the comments.
+The body demonstrates the operation performed by the instruction, confirming the
+commentary above.

+Upon executing `i32.const`, the resulting `i32` value gets pushed onto the top
+of the stack.
+Additionally, since the input value is defined as an instant
+(rather than a stack value), users must include it when invoking the instruction
+— for instance, `i32.const 0`.

 Let's see another example `i32.sub`.
-This time, it includes two stack values:
+This time, it requires two stack values:

 ```typescript
 const instructions = {